bvm-org/bvm/docs/bvm.md

 though in practise it is not anticipated these restrictions will cause any difficulties for users of the assembler.
 The assembly format however does support some very useful short-hands and is less syntactically noisy than writing the JSON object file format directly.
+As mentioned above, the example implementation in JavaScript, including the assembler, minimises to 60kB.
+Given this, it might actually be preferable to ship the bundle including the assembler to browsers and then treat the assembly itself as the object format.
+It remains to be seen which is more convenient or attractive.
+The arguments made previously about compression are just as valid when applied to the assembly format.

 All examples given in this document are given in the assembly format.
 The documentation of the opcodes however gives both assembly